mcharumathi23-spec/ei-campus-drive-project/README.md

-# ei-campus-drive-project

-Real Time Chat Application-Exercise 2
+# Real Time Chat Application-Exercise 2

 A simple real-time chat application where users can join different chat rooms or create their own chat rooms.
 Users should be able to send and receive messages in real-time.
 Realtime Chat Application